BlaBlue1/BekeryApp/readme.md

     if answer is yes
         ask what are their diet restrictions
         get dietRestrictions
-        display baked goods that do not have diet rescritions
+        display beked goods that do not have diet rescritions

     else display all baked goods